 Service Integration: Improving and fostering communication, coordination, and collaboration of public and private agency services for families.

-Advocacy: Identifying, raising awareness, building recognition, and enhancing visibility about existing and emerging issues that strengthen families and improve the health and quality of life for people in our community, especially those at risk and underserved.
+Networking and Advocacy: Identifying, raising awareness, building recognition, and enhancing visibility about existing and emerging issues that strengthen families and improve the health and quality of life for people in our community, especially those at risk and underserved.

 PARTNERSHIP

+The Network welcomes the interest and support of everyone.

-The CSN is an inclusive, voluntary association of individuals from the Nevada County community, with representation from government agencies, education agencies, community-based organizations, businesses, parents, faith-based groups, and others interested in improving the quality of life in our community.
+The Community Support Network is an inclusive, voluntary association of individuals from the Nevada County community, with representation from government agencies, education agencies, community-based organizations, businesses, parents, faith-based groups, and others interested in improving the quality of life in our community.

-General Partnership

-Partners attend CSN meetings to share, collaborate, grow, and learn.
+Partnership is not required to attend meetings, be on CSN mailing lists, or request inclusion of news items that are consistent with CSN’s Vision, Mission, and Goals.

+Partnership shall be open to all organizations and individuals desiring to promote the Vision, Mission, and Goals of CSN.
+Partners are requested and encouraged to participate in and support CSN-sponsored events.

 Responsibilities include: